About Sawabi Catalog Travel journal Get in touch

 All rights reserved.

-CatalogA selection of bracelets, carrings, rings, pendants, and onc-of-a-kind pieces.
+CatalogA selection of bracelets, earrings, rings, pendants and one-of-a-kind jewelry.

 In the Omo Valley, even the most utilitarian objects find new meaning.
 Steel reinforcement bars, (raw, structural) become adornment.
 Their ridged motif echoes the scarifications etched into skin: marks of memory, identity and resilience.